fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

    1.One user can access multiple account
  - Expected Result:
    - You can send money for using various type account to account money transation.
-   - If you want 2nd account to send money your account number will be change later you can send to any account.
+   - If you want 2nd account to send money your account number will be change after set primary account.

 ### History (Completed)
 -Scenario 1: Successfully read the transation history
 - steps :
-   1. History page you have fund transation history in the page
+   1. History page you have fund transation history in the page sender page.
  - Expected Result:
- - If you sent money add in the transation page.add in the histroy page.
+ - If you sent money add in the transation history.add in the histroy page.

 ### History (Completed)
 -Scenario 2:  Successfully read the transation history
 - steps :
 1 .
-History page you have fund transation read the history in the page
+History page you have fund transation read the history in the page reciver page.
  - Expected Result:
-   - If you receive money also add history page.
+   - If you receive money transation also add history page.